-The revenue included in the current period excludes revenue from (i) customers that have either communicated to us before the last day of the current period their intention not to provide future business to us or customers that we have determined are transitioning away from us based on a sustained multi-year time period of declines in revenue and (ii) new customers that started generating revenue after the end of the base period.
-For example, to calculate our DBNER for the trailing 12 months ended December 31, 2022, we divide (i) revenue, for the trailing 12 months ended December 31, 2022, from go-forward customers that started generating revenue on or before December 31, 2021 by (ii) revenue, for the trailing 12 months ended December 31, 2021, from the same cohort of customers.
-For the purposes of calculating DBNER, if we acquire a company during the given period or the base period, then the revenue of a customer before the acquisition but during either the given period or the base period is included in the calculation.
+The revenue included in the current period excludes revenue from (i) customers that have either communicated to us before the last day of the current period their intention not to provide future business to us or customers that we have determined are transitioning away from us based on a sustained multi-year time period of declines in revenue and (ii) new customers that started generating revenue and re the end of the base period.
+For example, to calculate our DBNER for the trailing 12 months ended December 31, 2022, we divide (i) revenue, for the trailing 12 months ended December 31, 2022, from the same control customers that started generating revenue on before December 31, 2021 by (ii) revenue, for the trailing 12 months ended December 31, 2022, from the same control customers.
+For the purposes of calculating DBNER, for a customer before the acquisition but during either the given period of the base period.
 Further, it is often difficult to ascertain which customers should be deemed not to be go-forward customers for purposes of calculating DBNER.
-Customers are not required to give notice of their intention to transition off of the KORE platform, and as discussed above in "Information about KORE-Customer and Key Partners", a customer's exit from the KORE platform can take months or longer, and total connections of any particular customer can at any time increase or decrease for any number of reasons, including pricing, customer satisfaction or product fit - accordingly, a decrease in total connections may not indicate that a customer is intending to exit the KORE platform, particularly if that decrease is not sustained over a period of several quarters.
+Customers are not required to give notice of their intention to transition off of the KORE platform, and as discussed above in "Information about KORE-Customer and Key Partners", a customer's exit from the KORE platform, can take months or longer, and total connections of any particularly using the customer can at any number of reasons, including priving, customer satisfaction or product fit - accordingly, a decrease in total connections may not indicate that a customer sistification to reasons include belower satisfaction or product fit - accordingly, a decrease is not sustained over a period of several quarters.
 DBNER would be lower if it were calculated using revenue from customers not planning on subscribing in the future.